External Hard Drive Not Mounting on macOS Sequoia? 10 Fixes

 2. Reconnect the Drive

 Make sure the USB cable is well connected to the drive and your Mac.
 You can try a different USB port or Thunderbolt port.
 You can also try another USB cable.
-Sometimes a faulty or damaged USB cable may cause the external hard drive not mounting on Mac issue.
+Sometimes a faulty or damaged USB cable may cause the external hard drive not to mount on your Mac.

 3. Connect the External Drive to a Different Mac